CLI Reference

 --output | don’t save | Save recalculated workbook to this path |

-Output uses the same format as read, but always includes formula strings.
+calc supports text, json, markdown, and csv.
+JSON output uses the same row structure as read, but always includes formula strings for formula cells.

 formula list